JohnAlbin/zen-style-guide/css/README.txt

 - layouts/fixed-width.css:
   This layout is based on the Zen Grids layout method, but uses a fixed pixel width.

-- page-backgrounds.css:
-  Layered backgrounds across scattered divs can be easier to manage if they are centralized in one location.

 - tabs.css:
   While most of the CSS rulesets in your sub-theme are guidelines without any